 You will need to bring your original documents, bills, bank statements etc. to the interview and we will take a copy.
 We do not keep any of your original documents on site.
 Please refer to our Client Service Charter

 Often people are faced with the realisation that their current living conditions are not appropriate for their medical condition.
 If you are experiencing difficulties with the layout and functionality of your house, Midlas staff can help you apply for funding to have your home modified to allow you to live more comfortably and conveniently.

 Changes to welfare support may lead to more people with disabilities re-entering the workforce, many for the first time.
 If you need support to choose the right provider, to up-skill yourself or to lodge a complaint about abuse or neglect in the workplace, Midlas can help you.

 If you are struggling to complete a form, or even to understand what your letter states, make an appointment with a Midlas staff member to assist you with this.
 Our highly trained advocates can provide you with assistance to complete applications for many issues including; equipment grants, housing grants, utility grants, and general applications.

 The State Administrative Tribunal http://www.sat.justice.wa.gov.au/ (SAT) in Western Australia deals with a broad range of administrative, commercial and personal matters.
 These matters span human rights, vocational regulation, commercial and civil disputes, and development and resources issues.

-If you are needing to attend the State Administrative Tribunal, the Family Court, hearings, mediation, settlement hearings, etc, MIDLAS staff can assist you by providing support to asist you with these matters.
-MIDLAS disability advocates are not lawyers, hence we cannot provide legal advice to you.
+If you are needing to attend the State Administrative Tribunal, the Family Court, hearings, mediation, settlement hearings, etc, Midlas staff can assist you by providing support to assist you with these matters.
+Midlas disability advocates are not lawyers, hence we cannot provide legal advice to you.
 The service we offer is one of options and referral only.
 We can also provide advocacy options.
-Only MIDLAS lawyers can provide legal advice.
+Only Midlas lawyers can provide legal advice.